 With time, you can request the bank to change your Secured Credit Card into a regular card.
 But first, you need to prove to the bank that you are a responsible Credit Card user.

 Additional Reading: Credit Card HandBook: All Questions Answered

 Wise credit usage

 When your bank raises the credit limit on your card, don’t go crazy swiping.
-It’s is not a healthy mindset and could lead you to incur big debts.
+It is not a healthy mindset to have and could lead you to incur big debts.
 Use your Credit Card wisely to build your Credit Score and to also earn reward points and cashback on your purchases.

 In some cases, you might want to raise your Credit limit to improve your credit utilisation ratio.
 But before you submit your request, build some good credit habits.
 Pay your bills on time and keep your credit utilisation low.
 After this, you can contact your issuer and relay the request to them.
 They will analyse your Credit Score and then decide the course of action.
 Do not request your bank for a credit limit hike as soon as you get your Credit Card.
 Wait for at least six months.
 Let your banks observe your credit behaviour.
 They might fulfil your request even before you ask.